Top of the Pops: Performers, performances and presenters

 In its extensive history, Top of the Pops has featured many artists, many of whom have appeared more than once on the show to promote many of their records.

 Green Day hold the record for the longest Top of the Pops performance: "Jesus of Suburbia" broadcast on 6 November 2005, lasted 9 minutes and 10 seconds.
 There is uncertainty about what was the shortest performance.
 In 2005, presenter Reggie Yates announced on the show that it was Super Furry Animals with "Do or Die", broadcast on 28 January 2000, clocking in at 95 seconds.
-However, "It's My Turn" by Angelic was 91 seconds on 16 June 2000 and, according to an August 2012 edition of TOTP2, "Here Comes the Summer" by the Undertones was just 84 seconds on 26 July 1979.
+However, "It's My Turn" by Angelic was 91 seconds on 16 June 2000 and "Here Comes the Summer" by the Undertones was just 84 seconds on 26 July 1979.

 Cliff Richard appeared the most times on the show, with almost 160 performances.
 Status Quo were the most frequent group with 106 performances.